GoodnessJames/Data-Analyst-Documentary/my-progress-tracker/goals.md

 What is Data?

-**Result:** Took over an hour to set up my repo for my documentation journey.
+**Result:** Took over an hour to set up my repo for my documentation journey, but I did it!